aussiesindhu/Movie-Search-Portal/README.md

-Movie Search using React Folder
+Movie Search using React Folder...!!

 To run simply npm start